alx00x/vfxpy/README.md

 **At the moment, any change will most likely take up to 24 hours to appear on the website.**

-A system has been set up to notify me about any changes that occur in the original spreadsheet so I can update the data in the "safe copy" as soon as possible.
+A system has been set up to notify me so I can propagate updates as soon as possible.

 ## Contribute